tcwong2024/CE7-M3-TF-Docker-Private-ECR/README.md

     terraform apply
 ```

-4. Locate to "flask_app" folder you should have below files create.
+4. Locate to **flask_app** folder you should have files created below.
     | File name | Description |
     |-----|-----|
     | app.py| Python code for web application - the outpur will printed "hello,  <your name>"|
     | Dockerfile | Contain all necessary infomation to build a docker image|
     | requirements.txt | Requirement software need to be installed. eg. flask|

 5. Test to build docker images locally, make sure you have docker installed.
-Run the below command, you should be able to curl a website.
+Run the command below, you should be able to curl the website url.

 ```
-    docker build -t wtc-tf-ecr-flask-app .
-    docker build -t <my-node-app>
+    docker build -t <my-node-app> .
     docker images
     docker run -dp 8080:8080 <my-node-app>
     docker ps
     curl localhost:8080
 ```

-6. To push docker image to AWS ECR enter the command below (You can get this command form AWS->Private ECR repository-> View push commands).
-Make sure you have AWS CLI install and AWS Configure on your local computer.
+6. To push docker image to AWS ECR, enter the command below (You can get this command form AWS->Private ECR repository-> **View push commands**).
+Make sure you have AWS CLI installed and AWS Configure on your local computer.
 Run all the command one by one, you should able to see your docker image uploaded into AWS ECR.

 ```
    aws ecr get-login-password --region us-east-1 | sudo docker login --username AWS --password-stdin <password>